snowplow/snowplowanalytics.com/_posts/2018-05-10-snowplow-r106-acropolis-released-with-pii-enrichment-upgrade/index.md

 }
 {% endhighlight %}

 The problem with that event is that it can fail validation downstream depending on the schema `iglu:com.acme/event/jsonschema/1-0-0`.
-For example, if the field `username` in the schema `iglu:com.acme/event/jsonschema/1-0-0` is only allowed to be a string, then the event will fail validation and end up in the `bad` bucket during shredding (not during enrichment).
+For example, if the field `username` in the schema is only allowed to be a string, then the event will fail validation and end up in the `bad` bucket during shredding (not during enrichment).

 <h2 id="other">5.
 Other changes</h2>

-Other improvements included in this release are:
+Two other improvements included in this release are:

-* Automated code formatting for Stream Enrich
+1. Automated code formatting for Stream Enrich
-* An integration test for Stream Enrich's Apache Kafka support
+2. An integration test for Stream Enrich's Apache Kafka support

-Automated code formatting further improves the code quality of the `snowplow/snowplow` repo and makes it easier for new contributors to adhere to the quality standards for Snowplow code.
+Automated code formatting further improves the code quality of the `snowplow/snowplow` repo and makes it easier for new contributors to meet the expected quality standards for Snowplow code.

-The kafka integration test uses the example configuration that is included with `stream-enrich` and uses the excellent [kafka-testkit][kafka-testkit] to bring up a kafka broker to run the enrichment, thus extending test coverage and further improving the quality of the codebase.
+The Kafka integration test uses the excellent [Kafka Testkit][kafka-testkit] to bring up a Kafka broker for Stream Enrich to interact with, thus extending test coverage and further improving the maintainability of the codebase.

 <h2 id="upgrading">6.
 Upgrading</h2>